Honey extractors

 Radial honey extractors

 A radial honey extractor is an excellent choice for beekeepers who want to maximize efficiency in their extraction process.
-Thanks to the design of a radial honey extractor, you can extract honey from a large number of frames at the same time.
-While the electric honey extractor spins, you can continue [category id=11]uncapping[/category] frames or take care of other tasks in the apiary.
-This not only saves time but also makes the process less labor-intensive.
+Thanks to its radial design, you can extract a large number of hive frames simultaneously.
+While the electric honey extractor is running, you can continue with [category id=11]uncapping[/category] the frames or other tasks in the apiary.
+This not only saves time, but also makes the process less labor-intensive.

 • Honey extractor parts